Exploring Antarctica: Penguins, Seals, and Polar Expeditions Frozen in Time

 Man on mast of Discovery ship with loose pack ice ahead, somewhere in Antarctica, shot during the BANZARE expedition 1929-1931.

-Man standing close to the seals in Antarctica, shot during the British Antarctic Expedition 1907-1909.
+Man meets seals, shot during the British Antarctic Expedition 1907-1909.

 Man exploring Antarctica's icy landscape, shot during the British Antarctic Expedition 1907-1909.

-Camp on ice during the British Antarctic Expedition 1907-1909
+Camp on ice during the British Antarctic Expedition 1907-1909.

 Men pulling car over ice during the British Antarctic Expedition 1907-1909.